sudeepraja/sudeepraja.github.io/index.md

 I am interested in Reinforcement Learning, Multi-Armed Bandits, Machine Learning Theory and Optimization.

 At Conduent, I work on Matrix Completion problems and Algorithms for efficient and fair Ridesharing.
 At Xerox, I have worked on Exploration Strategies and Non Parametric Function Approximation for Reinforcement Learning.
-I have worked on application of Deep Neural Networks for problems on Computer Vision, specifically for Activity recognition in videos.
+Previosly, I worked on application of Deep Neural Networks for problems on Computer Vision, specifically for Activity recognition in videos.
 I have briefly worked on the P-Median problem in application to Ambulance facility location.

 I blog about curious things I encounter while reading books or while on the internet.
 These are things mostly related to the topics mentioned above and some mathematics as well.